ufal/npfl122/exam/questions.md

   approximation?.
 [5]

 - Write down the Baird's counterexample.
 [10]

+- Explain the role of a replay buffer in Deep Q Networks.
+[5]

 - How is the target network used and updated in Deep Q Networks?
 [5]